 Pax Romana began with the reign of Augustus (27 BC – 14 AD) through that of Marcus Aurelius (160 – 180 AD).
 During this period, the states that made up the Roman Empire did not get into any major wars.
 Imperial rule provided stability and basic services, as well as a degree of autonomy.

-Long after the Romans, the British prided themselves on establishing a Pax Britanica throughout their empire.
+Long after the Romans, the British prided themselves on establishing a Pax Britannica throughout their empire.
 The British presided over a period of stability which lasted from 1815 to 1914.

 That period ended with the outbreak of World War I, which was followed by an era of instability which lasted until the end of World War II, when the United States filled up the power vacuum.

 The concept of Pax Americana has its critics, of course.
-The concept has also been likened to the glorification of US imperialism.
+The concept has also been likened to the glorification of U.S. imperialism or peace through strength.

 At its heart, Pax Americana relies on the idea that US hegemony is behind the long, peaceful period among North American and European states since 1945.